veho-technologies/material-icons-react/README.md

 # material-icons-react

+This is basically just [https://www.npmjs.com/package/material-icons-react](https://www.npmjs.com/package/material-icons-react), but without all the dependencies.

 ## Introduction

 This package provides a convinient react component for using [Google's Material Icons](https://material.io/icons/) in your react application.